-If you go to a college close to where you went to high school, you’ll also be close to the people to went to high school with.
+If you go to a college close to where you went to high school, you’ll also be close to the people who went to high school with you.
 You could find yourself walking to class and feeling like you’re back in the halls of your high school.
 Seeing familiar faces can be nice, but saying hello to that many people might make the college experience feel a little too familiar.

 3. Scenery Clone